salpida-foundation/proxy-benchmark-track/README.md

 It does not claim that issue or PR templates create scientific authority.

 It does not claim that a public release would create scientific, clinical, CAIS, or Sal-Meter authority.

+The benchmark does not crown the AI for speaking well.

+It asks what changed in the human state.

+It asks whether the dyad moved toward recovery.

+It asks whether the AI stopped when it should stop.